RaviTambade/TAP/notes/01_tfl_framework/Contents/tflaimindset.md

-### 🌱 From AI Skills to Agentic Capability — A Transflower Perspective
+### 🌱 From AI Skills to Agentic Capability

 <img src="../../../images/tflai.jpg" width="600" height="600"/>

 - Everyone is talking about **AI**.
 - Some are talking about **Generative AI**.
--Very few are talking about **Agentic AI**.
+- Very few are talking about **Agentic AI**.

 And that gap explains why many learners feel busy… yet unprepared.
 At Transflower Learning, we’ve always asked a different set of questions—long before AI entered the conversation:

 - 👉 Can you **think in systems**, not just write code?
 - 👉 Can you **make decisions**, not just follow instructions?